smlavine/navipage/README.md

 --------------|-------
 g             | Scroll to the top of the file.
-G             | Scroll to the bottom of the file. j / MouseDown | Scroll down one line. k / MouseUp   | Scroll up one line. q             | Quit navipage. r             | Redraw the buffer.
+G             | Scroll to the bottom of the file. h             | Move one buffer to the left. j / MouseDown | Scroll down one line. k / MouseUp   | Scroll up one line. l             | Move one buffer to the right. q             | Quit navipage. r             | Redraw the buffer.